 These are additional analyses that are based on the findings from the main study.
-Based on the limitations of the analyses, results are descriptive only and your experience may differ.
+These results may have been due to causes other than SUNOSI, and your experience may differ.

 The most common side effects of SUNOSI include headache, nausea, decreased appetite, anxiety, and problems sleeping.